-- (d) develop additional requirements in IFRS to address pollutant pricing mechanisms. - 120 Another national standard setter considers that the IASB should take a comprehensive approach in addressing sustainability topics in financial reporting analysing current IFRS Standards with sustainability factors. - 121 IFRS standards should adequately capture the effects of environmental, social and governance (ESG) factors on financial reporting.
-Any additional disclosures as a result of this project would not be disclosures material to enterprise value, which are under the remit of the ISSB. - 122 One accountant and audit organisation noted the IASB's educational material on climate-related matters already highlighted how climate matters may be material to judgements and estimates management has made in applying the current provisions of IFRS standards.
-In addition to the referred standards in this material, climate considerations may be extended to: - (a) IFRS 15 with respect to measurement and disclosures (e.g. contract modifications), - (b) IAS 40 Investment Property, IAS 41 Agriculture, IFRS 5 Non-current Assets Held for Sale and Discontinued Operations (IFRS 5), IFRS 6 Exploration for and Evaluation of Mineral Resources under the fair value measurement and impairment considerations as per the IASB's educational material. - 123 One accountant and audit organisation supported EFRAG's call for a more ambitious project on climate-related financial implications than the proposals in the RFI.
+- screen current IFRS standards to understand where/how sustainability factors should be taken into account in existing judgments, estimates and measurements; - (b) ensure current requirements in various IFRS standards are applied considering sustainability factors; - (c) complement existing IFRS standards with additional requirements to address these topics and provide additional IFRS sustainability-related disclosures; - (d) develop additional requirements in IFRS to address pollutant pricing mechanisms. - 113 Another national standard setter considers that the IASB should take a comprehensive approach in addressing sustainability topics in financial reporting analysing current IFRS Standards with sustainability factors. - 114 IFRS standards should adequately capture the effects of environmental, social and governance (ESG) factors on financial reporting.
+Any additional disclosures as a result of this project would not be disclosures material to enterprise value, which are under the remit of the ISSB. - 115 One accountant and audit organisation noted the IASB's educational material on climate-related matters already highlighted how climate matters may be material to judgements and estimates management has made in applying the current provisions of IFRS standards.
+In addition to the referred standards in this material, climate considerations may be extended to: - (a) IFRS 15 with respect to measurement and disclosures (e.g. contract modifications), - (b) IAS 40 Investment Property, IAS 41 Agriculture, IFRS 5 Non-current Assets Held for Sale and Discontinued Operations (IFRS 5), IFRS 6 Exploration for and Evaluation of Mineral Resources under the fair value measurement and impairment considerations as per the IASB's educational material. - 116 One accountant and audit organisation supported EFRAG's call for a more ambitious project on climate-related financial implications than the proposals in the RFI.
 This project would address more holistically the connectivity between IFRS Standards and sustainability reporting.
-The project could be combined with the IASB's envisaged project on Pollutant Pricing Mechanisms. - 124 Two national standard setters supported a project on interconnectivity between financial and sustainability reporting.
+The project could be combined with the IASB's envisaged project on Pollutant Pricing Mechanisms. - 117 Two national standard setters supported a project on interconnectivity between financial and sustainability reporting.
 According to par.
-B9 of appendix B of IASB's RFI, it is important to disclose and account for (when applicable) related climate risks in financial statements. - One national standard setter provided as a reason for attaching a medium priority to a project on climate-related risks that the ISSB first needed to develop its standards before a project to avoid 'double-reporting'. - One preparer organisation noted that a project aiming at connecting financial and non-financial reporting would provide companies with an incentive to embrace sustainable business models.
+B9 of appendix B of IASB's RFI, it is important to disclose and account for (when applicable) related climate risks in financial statements. - 118 One national standard setter provided as a reason for attaching a medium priority to a project on climate-related risks that the ISSB first needed to develop its standards before a project to avoid 'double-reporting'. - 119 One preparer organisation noted that a project aiming at connecting financial and non-financial reporting would provide companies with an incentive to embrace sustainable business models.
 It suggested that both EFRAG and the IASB should develop this project in an aligned way.
 However, it further suggested a separate project on the effects of climate-related risks to financial reporting.
-In addition to the issues included in paragraph B11 (a) and (b) of the IASB's RFI, the project could aim at providing guidance to entities about how spreads and sustainability components that are incorporated in determining the interest rate of credit operations should be analysed. - One national standard setter noted this project would include (i) the scope of work of the project 'climate-related risks' described in paragraph B8-B11 of the RFI and (ii) social and governance matters to capture all aspects of sustainability.
-They suggested the Board could explore developing a new IFRS Standard the approach of which could be similar to the one underpinning IFRS 7 Financial Instruments Disclosures but applied to risks (and even opportunities) related to sustainability. - 128 Two preparer organisations and one national standard setter considered climate related risks with a scope as included in the IASB's RFI to be a high priority project. - 129 One preparer organisation noted that with the increasing global focus on climate change, sustainable investments, quotas and pollution credit trading schemes, the development of clear accounting methods for climate-related risks and pollutant pricing mechanisms will become more pressing.
-Therefore, they suggested the IASB to analyse the developments in this area to be able to identify those topics which are likely to become an issue.
+In addition to the issues included in paragraph B11 (a) and (b) of the IASB's RFI, the project could aim at providing guidance to entities about how spreads and sustainability components that are incorporated in determining the interest rate of credit operations should be analysed. - 120 One national standard setter noted this project would include (i) the scope of work of the project 'climate-related risks' described in paragraph B8-B11 of the RFI and

+(ii) social and governance matters to capture all aspects of sustainability.
+They suggested the Board could explore developing a new IFRS Standard the approach of which could be similar to the one underpinning IFRS 7 Financial Instruments Disclosures but applied to risks (and even opportunities) related to sustainability.

+121 Two preparer organisations and one national standard setter considered climate related risks with a scope as included in the IASB's RFI to be a high priority project.